Sandy Gall: Personal life and death

+Honours and awards

+In 1981, he was made an honorary Doctor of Law by the University of Aberdeen.
 Gall was awarded the Sitara-e-Pakistan in 1985 and the Lawrence of Arabia Memorial Medal in 1986.
 He was appointed Commander of the Order of the British Empire (CBE) in 1987.
 He was appointed Companion of the Order of St Michael and St George (CMG) in the 2011 New Year Honours for services to the people of Afghanistan.